 While controlling your HomeKit accessories from your iPhone is handy, making adjustments from your Mac can be more convenient at home or work.
 Using the Home app from your Mac means you don't have to look around for your phone if you're at the desk and want to secure your HomeKit door lock.
 The Home app on the Mac also allows you to put a live HomeKit camera view in a floating window so you can keep an eye on your home without losing focus.
 Here's how to use the Home app on Mac.

-How to set up Home app on Mac
+How to use the Home app on Mac

-- Make sure that your HomeKit accessory is powered on and near your iOS device.
-You'll also want to double check if there is any additional equipment you need for it to work with iOS (i.e. Philips Hue Bridge for Philips Hue bulbs).
+- Make sure your HomeKit accessory has power and is near your iOS device.
+You'll also want to double-check for any additional equipment you need for it to work with iOS (i.e., Philips Hue Bridge for Philips Hue bulbs).

 - On your iOS device, launch the Home app.

 - Scan the HomeKit setup code for your accessory as prompted using your device's camera.

 - The HomeKit setup code is usually located on the device or in the manual included with your accessory.

 - You can also select I Don't Have a Code or Cannot Scan if you want to enter the code manually.

 - Some accessories support NFC pairing, which you can perform by placing your iPhone close to the HomeKit code.